 The adoption of an IoT-based smart microclimate monitoring and control system has the potential to transform greenhouse farming practices significantly.
 By offering real-time data and accurate management of environmental conditions, farmers can establish optimal growth environments for their crops, leading to increased yields and enhanced sustainability.
 Utilizing a network of interconnected sensors, data analytics, and actuation mechanisms, this system equips greenhouse operators with critical insights and precise control over their growing conditions.
 The incorporation of IoT technology in greenhouse farming is in line with the larger movements toward precision agriculture and sustainable food production.
 Consequently, this innovative strategy presents substantial opportunities to boost crop yields, promote sustainability, and reshape the future of greenhouse agriculture.

+What the rationale of your research?
+Why is this important? – Make these things more visible.

+Objectives and research questions

+What is the objective of your research/experiment?
+What are key questions you wanted to answer?
+Mention them.

 MATERIALS AND METHODS